monzo/progression-framework/frameworks/engineering/specialism/productEngineer.md

 The framework covers all the things we’re looking for from engineers at Assetz.
 We’re interested in these five elements:

-- Mastery - Your Assetz knowledge and technical capability
+- Expertise - Your Assetz knowledge and technical capability
 - Impact - The size, scope and value of what you deliver
 - Influence - How you change the world around you for the better
 - Comms & Feedback - How you interact with others